The Best Enduro Mountain Bikes of 2016

 Criteria for Evaluation

 For two months we passed these five bikes around like ($6,000) winnings at your weekly poker game.
 We tested them on mountain epics and in head-to-head time trials, digging deep to peel back the layers of geometric and suspension system mystique.
 Then we ranked the 2016 Enduro Mountain Bikes based on their downhill, climbing and cornering performance as well as their fun factor and build.
-This section explains each criteria, how we tested it, and how the bikes performed relative to one another.
+This section explains each criterion, how we tested it, and how the bikes performed relative to one another.
 For more information about our testing process check out our How We Test article.
 To read more about any one of the bikes, click on it's highlighted link or its image at the top of the page.

 A benchmark is a standard against which something can be measured.
 In the world of mountain biking, we often say whether or not a bike is good, but how do we determine if another is better?
 Conventional wisdom says it all comes down to a rider's preference.
 Which is a way of avoiding the question.
 There are very few objective parties pitting one bike directly against another, and none are using benchmarks to measure bikes' relative performances in the real world.
 So we did.
-We raced them — not rider against rider, but bike against bike.
+We raced them — not rider against rider, but bike against the bike.

 To do this we created two relentless, enduro style test courses, one uphill and one down, and conducted over 135 timed trials.